Franco Causio: Style of play

-Regarded as one of the top Italian players of his generation, and one of the best ever Italian players in his position, Causio was usually deployed as a wide midfielder on the right flank, although he was also capable of playing in several other midfield positions, and was also often used as an offensive playmaker, or as a left winger.
-A creative, nimble, diminutive, and elegant footballer, he was gifted with excellent dribbling skills, and was an accurate crosser of the ball.
-In addition to his outstanding ball control and technical ability, he was also a fast and hard-working player, who possessed notable stamina, which enabled him to cover the flank effectively, and aid his team defensively as well as offensively.
+Causio was usually deployed as a wide midfielder on the right flank, although he was also capable of playing in several other midfield positions, and was also often used as an offensive playmaker, or as a left winger.
+A creative footballer, he had very good dribbling skills, and was an accurate crosser of the ball.
+In addition to his ball control and technical ability, he was also a hard-working player, which enabled him to flank effectively, and aid his team defensively as well as offensively.
+He is considered by several pundits to be one of Italy's greatest wingers ever.